 A hit-list of what to eat, see, do at Mount Etna and its surrounding towns.

-Mount Etna encompasses more than 19,000 uninhabited hectares and is one of the most active volcanoes in the world.
-So whilst the idea of witnessing an eruption may not be too farfetched, it does require some luck and travel flexibility.
+Mount Etna encompasses more than 46,950 uninhabited acres and is one of the most active volcanoes in the world.
+So while the idea of witnessing an eruption may not be too farfetched, it does require some luck and travel flexibility.
 In the meantime, however, there are still plenty of excuses to find yourself following the path down to the sunny south of Italy, to the land of Mount Etna.
-From the most flavour-packed produce and foods, to otherworldly sights and of course, some of the best citrus fruits in the world, here are some ideas that will get you dreaming of your next holiday.
+From the most flavor-packed produce and foods, to otherworldly sights and of course, some of the best citrus fruits in the world, here are some ideas that will get you dreaming of your next holiday.

-The Etna National Park was established in 1987 and covers some 580 square kilometres and 20 towns surrounding the mountain.
+The Etna National Park was established in 1987 and covers some 360 miles, and has 20 towns surrounding the mountain.

-The southern positioning in the Mediterranean, the height of Etna and its snow-water, and of course the mineral-rich volcanic soil all make for the unique conditions that shape the agriculture in this area.
+The southern positioning in the Mediterranean, the height of Etna along with its snow-water, and of course the mineral-rich volcanic soil all make for the unique conditions that shape the agriculture in this area.

-- It goes without saying that a large variety of citrus fruit is found here.
+- It goes without saying that a large variety of citrus fruits are found here.
 Try lemons, blood oranges, grapefruit and mandarins, and don’t miss out on the local granita and dishes made with citrus juices and candied peels.

 - The flourishing local flora means also an abundance of honey: the small town of Zafferana Etnea produces up to 35% of Italy’s honey, from the blossoms of oranges, chestnuts and lemons.